BloomyKattupalli/To-do-List/README.md

 # To-do-List

 ## Outline
-This is a C++ code that displays your To-do Lists
+This is a C++ code that displays your To-do Lists.
+Complie and Run the main.cpp file in terminal .

 ## Instructions